 A. Federal law requires that plans design benefits, such as the number of therapy visits, in ways that do not discriminate because of disability.
-However, because plans are allowed to place limits on certain therapies, some people with disabilities may not be

-3 https://nationaldisabilitynavigator.org/ndnrc-materials/fact-sheets/fact-sheet-7/ able to get the level of medically necessary therapy services they need to maintain function.
+However, because plans are allowed to place limits on certain therapies, some people with disabilities may not be able to get the level of medically necessary therapy services they need to maintain function.
 The US Department of Health and Human Services (HHS), Office for Civil Rights will likely evaluate this possible problem in the future and determine if action is needed.